 Blueberries are healthy snacks with lots of nutrients.
 They are also low-fat and cholesterol-free.
 Blueberries are rich in vitamin C and fiber, which are essential nutrients for dogs.
 Moreover, blueberries contain phytochemicals that may stop tumor growth and fight cancer.

 Can Blueberries be Harmful for Dogs?

 No matter what food you give your dog, you must always be mindful of moderation.
-Moderation in blueberry intake does not only prevent health risks, but it increases the health benefits.

 Make sure that when you buy processed foods, including packaged blueberries, they never contain preservatives.
-These preservatives can be harmful to your dog while at the same time, having no nutritional value.
+These preservatives can be harmful to your dog while at the same time having no nutritional value.

 Tip: Only feed your dog fresh or frozen blueberries.
 You can mix things up and make blueberry dog treats yourself such as blueberry muffins!

 Lastly, be mindful of any allergic reactions that blueberries may induce in your dog.
 Allergies are rare, but they are not non-existent in dogs.
 If you spot any signs such as coughing, sneezing, itching, and having trouble breathing, consult your vet.